-The Head of School (reporting to the Dean of Faculty) is accountable for maintaining faculty standards within each campus and ensuring faculty are aware of their roles and responsibilities.
+The Head of School (reporting to the Dean of Faculty) is accountable for maintaining faculty standards within each campus and ensuring faculty know their roles and responsibilities.
 Course Leaders (reporting to the Head of School) are accountable for ensuring that all faculty involved in assessing their students are familiar with BIMM University policy and their responsibilities as outlined in this handbook.

-Broadly there are two types of assessment on BIMM University courses as follows:
+Broadly, there are two types of assessment on BIMM University courses as follows:

-- 1. Coursework assessments that are submitted online through the University's Canvas VLE. - 2.
-Face-to-Face practical assessments including performances, demonstrations, presentations and other activities that are assessed in person.
+- 1. Coursework assessments that are submitted online through the university's Canvas VLE. - 2.
+Face-to-face practical assessments include performances, demonstrations, presentations, and other activities that are assessed in person.